 It’s a good idea during the early stages of your pregnancy to ask your doctor what activities are safe and which should be off-limits during your pregnancy.
 This is especially important if you work at a labor job, or a job where you are often on your feet.
 Also, ask your doctor if it is safe for you to keep exercising.
 Even just walking every day has been proven to increase your mood and the health of your baby.
-For tips on how to exercise while you are pregnant, check out our article here.

 Start Eating Smart

 Yes, you may feel the need to eat more because you are eating for two, but don’t go overboard.
 It is recommended that women only eat around 1,800 calories per day during their first trimester.
 So, take it easy on stuffing your face, it is only going to make it harder for you to lose all that weight when the baby is born.
 Make sure that you research and ask your doctor about the foods you should not be eating when you are pregnant.

 And, though it’s hard, try to satisfy your cravings with healthier foods and ingredients.
 It may be a good idea when you first discover you are pregnant to go through and get rid of a lot of the junk food and guilty pleasure snacks around your house.
 If you only stock your house full of healthy and nutritious foods, you will only eat healthy and nutritious foods.
 Some great foods to eat when you are pregnant include eggs, salmon, sweet potatoes, yogurt, walnuts, beans, and fruits and veggies.